cwrichardson/flurdymail/README.md

 and py3dns.
 The configuration is in /etc/python-policyd-spf.

 ### Extend - DKIM

+The version of OpenDKIM we install has slightly different configuration than the one on Flurdy, and the configuration file is `/etc/opendkim.conf`, not `/etc/default/opendkim`.

+In the configuration, we don't configure the `Domains` line, as that is not required if we use SigningTable, which Flurdy does (I'm not sure why he includes the Domain parameter in the config; maybe a difference in OpendDKIM versions).

 I'm not actually sure this matters, but the configuration syntax for the version of OpenDKIM that gets installed by yum appears to